Outfielder Braden Bishop gained the Mariners’ trust — and earned a trip to Japan

-TOKYO — It’s news he wanted to tell everyone, but instead he did as he was told and kept it a secret, only telling the people it directly affected.
+TOKYO — It was news he wanted to tell everyone, but instead he did as he was told and kept it a secret, only telling the people it directly affected.

-There was no way Braden Bishop was going to jeopardize the biggest moment of his professional career by breaking a promise to manager Scott Servais, who delivered the news.
+There was no way Braden Bishop was going to jeopardize the biggest moment of his professional career by breaking a promise to Mariners manager Scott Servais, who delivered the news.

 Finally, after days of keeping it a secret, he was finally able to tell everyone else — friends; family beyond his dad, fiancee and brother; and all those coaches and teammates that helped to get him to this point.